marcusoftnet/marcusoftnet.github.io/_posts/2019-04-17-prioritizing-and-consequences.md

 * Teams get blamed for not doing Item B
 * There's an expectation that Item B will get done anyway, often unspoken.
-* Team feels bad that they couldn't take on Item B and sneak it in anyway
+* Team feels bad that they couldn't take on Item B and sneak it in anyway.
 * Item B guy (often) gets grumpy and annoyed over that "Item B never gets done - I've been waiting forever"

 Seriously - I see this all over.
-And for a long time.
+And for many years now.

 ## What would be cool to see instead
 That team should get rewarded for not doing Item B. We should applaud them and thank them.
 Item A got proper focus now.
 Thank you, team.